 These three terms are synonymous and can be used interchangeably.
 They belong to one and the same language and share identical grammar.
 Today’s Filipino language is best described as “Tagalog-based” and understood to be an alternative name for Tagalog in most contexts.
 Tagalog is one of the Austronesian languages spoken in the Philippines by about 22 million people.
 The Filipino language is constitutionally designated as the national language of the Philippines and, along with English, as one of the two official languages.
 [Wikipedia]

-- The Qur’an Online Translation and Commentary and The Only Qur’an [for my transliteration]
+- For transliteration: The Qur’an Online Translation and Commentary

-- Filipino translation “Ang Maluwalhating Quran” by Abdullatif Eduardo M. Arceo
+Credits to Google Translate and “Ang Maluwalhating Quran” by Abdullatif Eduardo M. Arceo for the great help.